KenanCoruz/Paper-Replication-/README.md

 # Suggestions for future projects
 - Test with **alternative weighting** (volatility targeting, risk parity).
-- Apply other assets suchg as crypto, other bond markets and equities from more different sectors.
+- Apply other assets such as crypto, other bond markets and equities from more different sectors.

 ---